 - Submit the online Special Programs Application including the required one-page resume and short answers for the Presidential Scholarship by January 15.

 - Visit TU’s campus by Wednesday, January 20.
-(A virtual admission presentation will suffice if an in-person daily visit is unfeasible.)
+(Attending a virtual session live including a Virtual Admission Presentation, Academic Webinars/Pop-Ups, TU Up Close, and Q&A Student Panel will suffice if an in-person daily visit is unfeasible.)

 - Complete a Presidential Scholarship virtual interview during one of three interview dates.
 NOTE: Interviews selection is competitive.
 Interviews are by invitation only.
 Not all applicants will be selected to interview.